rajatbhardwaj1/Anonymous-news-reporting/README.md

 The project builds upon cryptographic methods and concepts from various publications:
 - Chaum, D. (1983).
 Blind signatures for untraceable payments.
 Advances in Cryptology.
 - Miranda, H., & Rodrigues, L. (2008).
 A framework to provide anonymity in reputation systems.
 Universidade de Lisboa.
-- Shu, K., Mahudeswaran, S., & Liu, H. (2018).
-Fakenewsnet: A data repository with news content, social context, and dynamic information for studying fake news on social media.
-Big Data.

-For more information, refer to the project paper or documentation provided in the `docs` folder.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more information.